HDFGroup/dynamic-dns/README.md

  #.
 If the DNS server is not familiar with "hdfgroup.org" it forwards the request to the root domain server
  #.
 The root domain server resolves "hdfgroup.org" the IP address 50.28.50.143
  #.
 The HDFGroup DNS server at 50.28.50.143 gets the request to resolve "data.hdfgroup.org"
  #.
-The HDF Group DNS server sees that "data" maps to a zone managed by the DNS server (local_dns) at IP address 54.174.38.12
+The HDF Group DNS server sees that "data" maps to a zone managed by the DNS server (dynamic_dns) at IP address 54.174.38.12
  #.
-Finally, the local_dns.py service gets the DNS request and resolves the name "tall.data.hdfgroup.org" and returns the IP address 54.174.38.12 and returns the requested IP to the browser
+Finally, the dynamic_dns.py service gets the DNS request and resolves the name "tall.data.hdfgroup.org" and returns the IP address 54.174.38.12 and returns the requested IP to the browser
  #.
 With the dns name resolved, the browser sends the original http request to port 7253 on the machine with IP address 54.174.38.12.
  #.
 This request is processed by h5serv which returns a http status of 200 followed by the response body
  #.
 The browser renders the response: